catseye/SixtyPical/doc/SixtyPical.md

 Types
 -----

-There are two TYPES in SixtyPical:
+There are three TYPES in SixtyPical:

 *   bit (2 possible values)
 *   byte (256 possible values)
+*   byte table (256 entries, each holding a byte)

 Memory locations
 ----------------